 ACCESS Mental Health

+Clinicians work over the telephone to help people navigate the addiction and mental health system.
 They are familiar with both Alberta Health Services and community based programs and will explore options and direct/refer clients to the most appropriate resource to meet their needs.
 Access Mental Health is a non-urgent service.
-Anyone is invited to call for information and options for addiction and mental health services.

 Phone: 403-943-1500 (extension 1 for child and adolescent services)